Agora Realtime Communications SDK

 The MLSpace API allows developers to manage Spaces inside their application.
 This includes functionality such as querying a list of spaces, requesting localization into a specific Space and importing/exporting on device Spaces.

 The Magic Leap 2 MLCamera API allows developers to capture real and virtual content inside their applications.
-While the Magic Leap 2 has only one camera to capturing content, two separate streams can be access from the camera at the same time.
-This allows developers to create application that can stream the user's point of view, while using the camera to perform computer vision tasks.
+While the Magic Leap 2 has only one camera for capturing content, two separate streams can be access from the camera at the same time.
+This allows you to create applications that can stream the user's point of view, while using the camera to perform computer vision tasks.

 The Magic Leap 2 MLCamera API allows developers to capture real and virtual content inside their applications.